 The determination of the prices of consumption goods in terms of money is a basic yet largely unsettled question in economics.
 It is for example telling that the mainstream monetary models that are currently used to inform policy do not determine the price level.
-Yet the value of money is directly affected in practice by standard public policies that consist in trades and transfers of money.
-First, public sectors trade the money that they issue for other stores of value such as foreign currencies in foreign exchange interventions, or collateralized claims on financial institutions in the refinancing operations of central banks.
+Yet the value of money seems directly affected in practice by standard public policies that consist in trades and transfers of money.
+First, public sectors trade the money that they issue for other stores of value such as foreign currencies in foreign exchange interventions, or (public or private) fixed-income securities in the refinancing operations of central banks.
 Some of the prices at which such trades settle serve as important nominal anchors, and may thus be explicit targets for monetary policy.
 Historical and contemporaneous examples abound, including metallic standards, currency pegs, or the targeting of (nominal) refinancing rates for financial institutions.
 Second, fiscal policy also affects the determination of the price level, be it only because money is legal tender for tax liabilities (e.g., Lerner, 1947; Smith, 1776; Starr, 1974).
 Finally, that public sectors can issue money in order to make good on their (explicit and implicit) liabilities creates another connection between the value of money and the actions of the issuing state (e.g., Sargent and Wallace, 1981).

-The goal of this paper is to study whether such trades and transfers of money between the state and the private sector determine the price level, and to identify predictable outcomes when they fail to determine it.
-We conduct this analysis in an economy in which money is not an intrinsically desirable commodity nor serves to overcome any friction.
+Does this collection of transfers and official trades of money determine the prices at which private agents freely trade money for goods?
+Does it at least restrict the set of such predictable price levels?
+Does the market power of private agents affect such connections between public financial policy and price levels?
+These are the questions that this paper seeks to address.
+We address them in an economy in which money is not an intrinsically desirable commodity nor serves to overcome any friction.
 Only the actions of the state that issues it may confer any value to money.
 These actions consist in issuing money, trading it for desirable commodities with the private sector, requiring monetary transfers from private agents (taxes), and committing to monetary transfers towards them.
 Private agents are free to trade money for desirable commodities among themselves at whichever prices and quantities they see fit.
-The trades and transfers of the state are said to determine the price level in this economy if all equilibrium trades of money for goods, including the purely private ones, settle at the same price.
+The trades and transfers of the state are said to determine the price level in this economy if all equilibrium trades of money for goods, including the purely private ones, settle at the same price level.

-We carry out this analysis in an environment that has two salient features.
+Importantly, we carry out the analysis in an environment that has two salient features.
 First, it is fully strategic, and we use Nash equilibrium as our concept of predictable outcome.
-Second, the state can select its own trading protocol but cannot prevent private agents from creating trading posts at any price level they see fit.
+Second, the state can select its own trading protocol, but it cannot prevent private agents from creating trading posts at any price level they see fit.

 The first feature, a strategically-closed environment, follows Bassetto (2002).
 It is important because unlike with Walrasian environments, this enables a distinction between on one hand the policies that are feasible, and on the other hand the policies that determine the price level among these feasible ones.
 As we will show, some feasible policies that fail to determine the price level have interesting and plausible properties such as the coexistence of official and unofficial prices.
-In this case the price level is not determined but all the prices at which money trades are fully characterized by public financial policy-the collection of trades and transfers between the state and the private sector.
+In this case the price level is not determined but all the prices at which money may trade are fully characterized by public financial policy-the collection of trades and transfers between the state and the private sector.